the-sett/rag-cli/README.md

 crag
 ```

 Type your questions and the AI will search your indexed files for relevant context.
+Press Enter twice quickly to submit multi-line input.
 Type `quit` or `exit` to end the session.

 ### Re-indexing